What is a normal range for blood glucose levels?

 What is elevated blood glucose?

+Do you have diabetes and suffer from an elevated blood glucose?
+What is elevated blood glucose?
 Many people who are diabetics suffer from an elevated blood glucose level because as your body adjusts to new medications, insulin, etc. the levels of insulin and glucose that your body is able to make will react differently to each other causing them to work harder.
+A healthy glucose level means that your body is running and working smoothly and all parts of your body is working well with each other so that you can have a healthy glucose…

 Continue ReadingWhat is elevated blood glucose?